danieltjw/aifutures/README.md

 The human desire to create art will still continue and may even be better without the need to appeal to financial incentives.

 Human created art will be more unconventional as it does not need to cater to professional expectations.

+Short-Term:
+- Society help support artists who cannot compete with AI that can create art at a fraction of the cost and time
+    - This will be painful for many artists
+    - Most of us value human art and creativity and would not like to see artist suffer from the lack of work

+Long-Term
+- If we are able to reach widespread abundance, artist can now be their most creative selves as they will not need to be restrict their art to what makes money
+- Human creativity and artistic quality reaches new heights.

 ---